Clastify logo

 Efficiency is a dimensionless ratio comparing the useful energy or power output of a process with the total energy or power input.
 It is given by

 The definition works for both energy and power because, in a single process, the useful and total energy transfers take place over the same time interval.
 If a motor receives 1000 J and 250 J becomes useful lifting energy, its efficiency is 0.25 or 25%.
-The same idea applies to power: if it receives 1000 W and delivers 250 W of useful mechanical power, the efficiency is 25%.
+Likewise, if it receives 1000 W and delivers 250 W of useful mechanical power, the efficiency is 25%.

 No real process is perfectly efficient.
 Friction, electrical heating, turbulence, deformation and sound commonly transfer energy to internal energy.
 These transfers may be unwanted, but they still obey conservation of energy.